+"I can't praise Richmond Sixth Form College

+"I can't praise Richmond Sixth Form College

+and A-levels with you and

+he finished his Masters Degree in

+hast year he finished his Masters Degree in

-"I can't praise Richmond Sixth Form College enough.
-My son took his A-levels with you and last year he finished his Masters Degree in Astrophysics at the University of York.
-He now has a very good job and we are immensely proud."
+hast year he finished his Masters Degree in

+hastophysics at the University of York.
+He now

+has a very good job and we are immensely proud."

-Parent of a former student
+has a very good job and we are immensely

+has a very good job and we are student

+has a very good job and we are student